 To repair, or replace?
 That is often the question when dealing with transformers.
-While ELSCO is home to many skilled repair technicians, more often than not, we will advocate for the replacement of a transformer, as it tends to be the most cost efficient solution for resolving transformer-based problems.
+While ELSCO is home to many skilled repair technicians, more often than not, we will advocate for the replacement of a transformer, as it tends to be the most cost-efficient solution for resolving transformer-based problems.
 However, the decision ultimately isn’t up to us, so we’ve made it our mission to be an informative resource to help guide you towards the right transformer solutions.
+So, let’s talk about oil-filled transformers.

 1. DGA Oil Tests